How Do You Find Favorite Characters & Santa at Disneyland?

 Disneyland – Frontierland 2008.
 They had Santa with a nifty curled mustache inside a rustic cabin for his meet and greet.

 Disney California Adventure park – Elias & Co. shop – 2012.
 A 1920s retro Santa for our baby son’s first meeting with St. Nick (but you’ll see one of the older kids didn’t want to be there!).

 Santa at Disneyland for 2019

 You’ll find Santa at Disneyland in multiple areas of the Resort this year.
-The most popular (and most crowded location) is the Redwood Creek Challenge Trail in Disney California Adventure park.
+The most popular is the Redwood Creek Challenge Trail in Disney California Adventure park.
 The entire trail has been made over for the holidays, with seasonal games & activities.
 Guests visiting Santa’s Holiday Visit can pick up an activity map which outlines the fun available.

 Santa can be found in the Ahwahnee Camp Circle, just to the left of the trail’s entrance.
 What a charming location, with homey rustic touches (and a couch almost long enough to hold my big family!)
 Everyone will have the opportunity to sign Santa’s “Nice List” guest book!

 Santa can also be found at Disneyland park, inside Critter Country.
-We waited about 15 minutes shortly after the meet n’ greet opened to sit with Santa.
+We waited about 15 minutes shortly after the meet n’ greet opened to sit with Santa in this location.
 He took his time chatting with my daughter and posing for photos.
 Everyone in line received a tiny candy cane treat!

 How Long Can You Expect to Wait in Line to See Santa at Disneyland?